nomadnt-iot/uHTTP/examples/uHTTP_REST_INTERFACE/README.md

 uHTTP REST Interface is a simple sketch that show the power of uHTTP library.
 It is very simple to create a REST like interface for your arduino project.

-This skecth is written by Filippo Sallemi <fsallemi@nomadnt.com>
+This sketch is written by Filippo Sallemi <fsallemi@nomadnt.com>

 REST interface
 --